-During 2021, the Republic of Croatia participated in 3 NATO led missions and operations (KFOR, NATO Mission Iraq, Operation Sea Guardian), 1 Coalition operation (OPERATION INHERENT RESOLVE), and 3 NATO activities Enhanced Forward Presence (eFP BG in the Republic of Poland and eFP BG in the Republic of Lithuania) and Standing NATO Mine Countermeasures Group 2(SNMCMG2).
+During 2023, the Republic of Croatia participated in 3 NATO led missions and operations (KFOR, NATO Mission Iraq, Operation Sea Guardian), 1 Coalition operation (OPERATION INHERENT RESOLVE), and 2 NATO activities Enhanced Forward Presence (eFP BG in the Republic of Poland and eFP BG in the Republic of Lithuania) and 1 NATO activity Enhanced Vigilant Activity (eVABG in Hungary) and 1 NATO activity SNMCMG2.

-A total of 351 members of the Croatian Army have been deployed in NATO's KFOR operation in the Republic of Kosovo.
+A total of 483 members of the Croatian Army have been deployed in NATO's KFOR operation in the Republic of Kosovo.
 In addition to contributing to the operation with helicopter assets, helicopter crews, staff officers, military advisors to NATO Advisory and Liaison Team (NALT), the Croatian Army provided additional support to the overall NATO's efforts by assigning personnel to ISR (Intelligence, Surveillance and Reconnaissance) battalion.

-The Croatian Navy's "Vukovar" gun-missile boat recently have been deployed and served as a platform for the 32-strong 1st and 33-strong 2nd Croatian Contingent in Sea Guardian, NATO led operation in the central Mediterranean, throughout September, 2021.
+The Croatian Navy's "Dubrovnik" gun-missile boat recently have been deployed and served as a platform for the 32-strong 7th and 8th Croatian Contingent in Sea Guardian, NATO led operation in the central Mediterranean, throughout March and May, 2023.
 Their task involved the support to maritime situational awareness; ensure freedom of navigation, naval interdiction, maritime counterterrorism, and contribution to capacity building, the fight against the proliferation of weapons of mass destruction and the protection of critical infrastructure.

 As part of the activities supporting the NATO Counter-Terrorism Action Plan, as well as the efforts of the Global Coalition to Combat ISIL, the Republic of Croatia has been participating in the NATO mission Iraq since December 2018.
-In 3 rotations in 2021, 21 members of the Croatian Armed Forces participated in the mission in advisors and trainers positions.
+In two rotations in 2023, 20 members of the Croatian Armed Forces participated in the mission in advisors and trainers positions.

 At the NATO Summit in Warsaw in 2016, as part of the Alliance's defense and deterrence posture, a decision was made to deploy NATO forces to the Alliance's eastern and south eastern borders.
-As part of the Enhanced Forward Presence (eFP) at the eastern borders of the Alliance, the Republic of Croatia continued its participation in the United States-led battle group in the Republic of Poland in 2021 with one MLRS 122mm "Vulkan" battery.
-A total of 160 members of the Croatian Army were deployed in two rotations.
+As part of the Enhanced Forward Presence (eFP) at the eastern borders of the Alliance, the Republic of Croatia continued its participation in the United States-led battle group in the Republic of Poland in 2023 with 11th and 12th Croatian contingent (self-propelled howitzer battalion PzH2000HRV 155 mm), on six month basis.
+A total of 145 members of the Croatian Army were deployed in two rotations in February and August, 2023.